danasg/vef1-hopverkefni1/README.md

 This website is the first group project in vefforritun 1.
 It's repository is in Github and deployed in Netlify.

 npm install  <br />
-npm run dev/n
+npm run dev
-npm run lint-scss
+npm run lint-scss<br />

 Fonts folder for fonts
 Images folder for images